arnewohletz/AllMyNotes/source/howto/design_patterns/strategy_pattern.rst

       implementation during runtime
     * Defining behaviours during runtime occurs when the sub-class instantiates an interface implementation and assigns it to the inherited class variable of the interface type

+.. admonition:: Definition
+    :class: pattern_definition

+    The **Strategy Patter** defines a family of algorithms, encapsulate each one, and makes them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.

 Appliance
 `````````